Marie-Elizabeth Cléry

-Marie-Elizabeth Cléry (or Mme Duverge-Cléry) née Du Verger or Du Verge (b.
-1761, d. after 1795) was a French harpist and composer.
+Marie-Elizabeth Cléry (or Mme Duverge-Cléry) née Du Verger or Du Verge (10 November 1762 – 4 August 1811) was a French harpist and composer.
 She was probably born in Paris and became a harpist in the court of Marie-Antoinette.
 After her marriage to Jean-Baptiste Cant-Hanet dit Cléry, she published three sonatas for harp accompanied by violin, Trois Sonates pour La Harpe ou Piano-forte avec Accompagnement de Violon (1785).